olta-art/olta.js/README.md

 #### 2e.
 Initial State

+The initial state is what the database will look like before any users have changed it.

-This allows you to quickly generate some documents in the database, `random` will give the documents any values between the min and max and `default` will give the properties the min value.
+You can generate some `random` documents.
+This will give the documents any values between the min and max.
+Or choosing `default` will give the properties the min value.

+If you would like to have no initial state to begin with _i.e no documents in your collection, it will all be user generated_ then set the generate number to `0`.

 #### 2f.
 Deploy